LADY IN THE PEW

 The words hung between them, sour and metallic, and for a moment Keith could almost see the old woman standing there in the corner, watching.

+The itch had stopped being an itch.
 It had evolved.
 Shifted.
 Turned into something that was no longer a sensation but an entity.
 Not a tingle.
 Not a rash.
 Not even pain.
-It was a presence now — a living, breathing roommate lodged in his flesh, pacing behind his eyes, tapping on the inside of his skull.
-It didn’t ask permission.
-It didn’t care about him.
+It was a presence now—a living, breathing roommate lodged in his flesh, webbing black veins throughout his face.
 It moved where it wanted, when it wanted, the way a parasite navigates a host it’s already claimed.

 He could feel it threading through the soft meat beneath his eye, dragging itself like a blind thing over cartilage, slinking behind his nose.
 Curling upward, across the bridge, toward the other side of his face.
 Not in a rush.
 Never frantic.
-This was patient work — methodical, mapping, tendrils and feelers charting their new territory.
+This was patient work—methodical, mapping, tendrils and feelers charting their new territory.
 A creeping infestation that didn’t need to hurry because there was nowhere for him to run.

 Sometimes it pulsed in time with his heartbeat.
 Other times it breathed on its own.

 Every mirror in the apartment was gone now, shattered in quiet moments when the sight of himself became too much to bear.
 Not anger.
 Not shame.
-Just the knowledge that looking was worse than not knowing — because when he closed his eyes, he could already see it.
+Just the knowledge that looking was worse than not knowing—because when he closed his eyes, he could already see it.

 A network of gray, worm-thin roots, running under the surface of his skin like a diseased plant, blooming across his skull in sick little bursts.
 A colony.
 His face was no longer his own; it was soil.

-Every millimeter twitched.
-The muscles fluttered.
-Thousands of tiny, bristled legs brushed against the inside of his skin, tiptoeing across nerves, curling around the roots of his teeth.
-A wetness moved where there shouldn’t be wetness.
+Then his face began to crawl.
+Every millimeter of skin trembled—muscles fluttering like trapped moths.
+Tiny bristled legs skittered beneath the surface, tiptoeing along nerves, curling at the roots of his teeth.
+Wetness pooled where there should be none.
 Something peeled.
 Something burrowed.

 “Please,” he whispered.
 “Please, God.
 I’ll go back.
 I’ll go back to church.
 Just get it out.
 Get it out.”